Course Descriptions

 International Business Transactions - LAWS 7611

-Examines the sources of international business law, the relationship between such law and the U.S. legal system, the choice of law in international business disputes, the special issues that arise when doing business with foreign governments, the law governing international sales and the shipment of goods, and international intellectual property protection.
+Examines the sources of international business law, the relationship between such law and the U.S. legal system, the choice of law in international business disputes, the special issues that arise when doing business with foreign governments, the law governing international sales and the shipment of goods and international intellectual property protection.
+Offered in alternate years.
+2-3 credits, letter graded.

 International Dispute Settlement - LAWS 7310

-Examines various mechanisms for the settlement of international disputes, including negotiation, inquiry, mediation, conciliation, arbitration and adjudication.
-Focuses on intergovernmental dispute resolution before the International Court of Justice.
+Examines various mechanisms for the settlement of international disputes.
+Includes negotiation, inquiry, mediation, conciliation, arbitration, and adjudication.
+Focuses on intergovernmental dispute resolution.
+1-3 credits, letter graded.

 International Environmental Law - LAWS 6510

 Examines international environmental law, including transboundary impacts and global issues.
-Addresses such issues as intergenerational equities, principles of compensation, and if developing countries should receive special environmental norm consideration.
+Addresses such issues as intergenerational equities, principles of compensation, and if international environmental norms should receive special environmental norm consideration.
+A course in public international law is not a prerequisite, but students who have not taken such a course will probably find it useful to do some additional background reading.
+Offered in alternate years.
+2-3 credits, letter graded.

 International Human Rights Law - LAWS 7440